Normanbg/Personal_Research/index.md

 ·**MILESTONES**: Indicates the percentatge of the tasks have been compeleted.
 Gives the team specific goals to aim for and when working with a publisher, milestones determine when the developing studio is paid.
 Usually a game has these three milestones: **Vertical Slice** (representative sample of the game you want to make.
 Key features of art, code and design), **Alpha** (game playable from the beggining to the end and all features implemented) and **Beta** (everything is solid, just fix bugs).

+## Way to make easier your Production plan: